TheOptimizer15/Wave-Sync/README.md

-Here is the updated **README.md** incorporating the complete `country.json` configuration you provided.

----

 # Wave Sync

 **Wave Sync** is a TypeScript-based API wrapper and automation tool for the Wave Business Portal.
 It leverages **Puppeteer** to automate browser interactions and **Express** to provide a RESTful API interface.
 This allows developers to programmatically log in, handle OTPs, check account status, and retrieve transaction history from a Wave Business account.